chisumo2016/renting-office-app/reservation.md

-#TODO
+#TODO Housing keeping
 [x] Delete all images when deleting an office
-[ ] Use the default disk to store images so it's easier to switch tp different drivers in production [ ] Switch to Sunctum guard
+[ ] Use the default disk to store public images so it's easier to switch tp different drivers in production [ ] Switch to using Sanctum guard by default
 [] use keyed implicit binding in the office image routes so laravel scopes to the office that image belongs to [tweet]

 ## List Reservations Endpoint